László Tóth (racing driver): 2019

-In the 2019 season, he competed in ADAC Formula 4 in Germany for the R-ace GP team.
+In the 2019 season, Tóth competed in ADAC Formula 4 in Germany for the R-ace GP team.
 Tóth came close to scoring points on several occasions but only managed to do so once at the last round in Sachsenring.
 Tóth ended 20th in the standings.
 He also competed in the Italian F4 Championship in three rounds but did not score any points.
 At the end of the season, he competed in the FIA Motorsport Games representing Team Hungary, and claimed seventh place.

 Formula Renault Eurocup

-In February 2020, Bhaitech announced that they had signed the Hungarian driver for the final Formula Renault Eurocup season.
+In February 2020, Bhaitech announced that they had signed Tóth for the final Formula Renault Eurocup season.
 In the second race of the season, Tóth finished eighth in the points but was subsequently moved up a place through a penalty for Petr Ptáček, who had finished ahead of him, and ended up in seventh place.
 He scored two more points finishes that season and ended up 16th in the standings.

 FIA Formula 3 Championship

 2021

 Tóth driving the Dallara F3 2019 during the 2021 Spielberg Formula 3 round.

 On 24 March 2021, Campos Racing announced the signing of Tóth for the 2021 season of the Formula 3 Championship on a one-year contract with an optional extension.
 In the opening weekend in Barcelona, Tóth finished 27th, 23rd and 26th.
 A few days before the second round of the season, Tóth tested positive for COVID-19, thus ruling him out of racing that weekend.
-The Hungarian returned for the round in Spielberg, where he scored his season-best finish of 19th in the first race.
+He returned for the round in Spielberg, where he scored his season-best finish of 19th in the first race.
 At the following round in his native Hungary, Tóth was involved in a collision with Ido Cohen in the final race.
 Following another pointless weekend in Belgium, Tóth managed to achieve his best result of the season at the penultimate round of the season, finishing 16th in race 2 at Zandvoort.
 Unfortunately for the Hungarian, his final weekend of the season in Sochi ended without a finish in the top twenty.
 Tóth finished his campaign 32nd in the standings, ahead of only three part-time competitors.